sourcegraph/about/blogposts/sourcegraph-code-intelligence-and-the-language-server-protocol.md

 ### Code intelligence

 Jump-to-definition, find references, and symbol search are crucial tools for the everyday tasks of understanding and working with code.
-Their importance is obvious to users of IDEs like the Eclipse IDE, and there’s a constant effort to build plugins that provide these features for more and more languages.
+Their importance is obvious to users of IDEs like the Eclipse IDE, and there's a constant effort to build plugins that provide these features for more and more languages.

 The [Language Server Protocol](https://github.com/Microsoft/language-server-protocol), originally released by Microsoft, is an open standard that makes it much easier to write editor plugins that work across many languages.
 And beyond the code in your editor, it has enabled Sourcegraph to bring such features to all the other places programmers view code, including your [web browser](https://sourcegraph.com/github.com/junit-team/junit4@d07ed0bf79efd81c260f327854a02097f59fffb2/-/blob/src/main/java/org/junit/Test.java#L66:20), [code review tool](https://docs.sourcegraph.com/integration/browser_extension?hl=en), and [code search](https://text.sourcegraph.com/introducing-code-search-in-sourcegraph-5944a3b75df7).